 2. Yellowstone National Park, Wyoming

-It’s the oldest National Park in the United States dating back to 1872.
+Yellowstone National Park is the oldest National Park in the United States dating back to 1872.
 A 500 room lodge is being modernized.
 A few ‘sustainable’ lodges are opening making the home of Old Faithful a more welcome destination to spend more time in.
 It is staggering to know that most of the world’s geysers are here.
 Within the confines of the duty to protect and preserve this treasure, the Park Service is partnering with local nonprofits to responsibly open up the venerable park for both accommodation and exploration.
 There are new hiking and biking trails.
 You can take your own snowmobile tour for the first time in over a decade.
 And veteran visitors swear it is even more spectacular in winter.